Workshop News

 Time to Watches 2026

-From 14 to 19 April 2026, Art de l’Anglage will be present in Geneva as part of Time to Watches.
+From 14 to 19 April 2026, Art de l’Anglage was present in Geneva as part of Time to Watches.
 The point is not simply to be there: it is to show the gesture live, open useful conversations, and make the level readable beyond the workshop.

 This presence naturally extends the workshop’s work: hand and micromotor anglage demonstrations, conversations with professionals, meetings with profiles trained in the workshop, and discussions around subcontracting, training, and the development of an in-house decoration department.